Readers Question: Is the fiscal policy effective/the best policy to deal with unemployment?

 To give a very rough overview:

 - Keynesians say yes, fiscal policy can be effective in reducing unemployment.
-In a recession, expansionary fiscal policy will increase AD, causing higher output, leading to the creation of more jobs.
+In a recession, expansionary fiscal policy will increase Aggregate Demand (AD), causing higher output, leading to the creation of more jobs.

-- Classical Economics say no. Fiscal policy will only cause a temporary increase in real output.
+- Classical/monetarist economists say no. Fiscal policy will only cause a temporary increase in real output.
 In the long run, expansionary fiscal policy just causes inflation and does not increase real GDP.
-Classical economists argue that to reduce unemployment it is necessary to use supply side policies which increase the flexibility of labour markets (e.g. reducing power of trades unions)
+Monetarists argue that to reduce unemployment it is necessary to use supply-side policies which increase the flexibility of labour markets (e.g. reducing power of trades unions)

 - See: Criticism of fiscal policy for more details